roughiz/scautofire/Readme.md

 You should open report with KeepNote tool.

-To start the script from anywhere you should define the location of the script like :
+To start the tool from anywhere you should define the location of the tool like :

 ```
 sudo export KEEPSCAN="/path/to/EnumNeTKeepNoteReportCreator"
 ```

 ### Install it in global mode
-To intsall the script in global mode, use the script like :
+To intsall the tool in global mode, use the tool like :

 ```
 $ sudo ./install_global.sh
 ```

-### Script argments Usage:
+### Tool argments Usage:

 ```
 $ scautofire